87andrewh/WeirdAntiCheatIdeas/README.md

 ### Behavioral:
 - Compensate players for running into cheaters, without making the system gameable
 - Rollback competitive game changes if a cheater is later detected
-- Incentivise players to help with crowdsourced detection
+- Incentivize players to help with crowdsourced detection
 - Reward cheaters for staying in isolated lobbies
 - Game modes that satisfy desires of cheaters

 ### Industry Goals:
 - Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?
-- How to incentize people working at competing companies to contribute?
+- How to incentivize people working at competing companies to contribute?
-- Simple, open-source tools to help small devlopers protect themselves.
+- Simple, open-source tools to help small developers protect themselves.
-- Incorperating ideas from many genres?
+- Incorporating ideas from many genres?
 FPS, MMO, RTS, MOBA.
 - Gaining knowledge from EAC and Battleye.
 Job opportunities?
 - Collaborating with former and current cheat creation researchers.
-- Specific companies to each out to:
+- Specific companies to reach out to:
   - Valve
   - Riot
   - EA
-  - Blizzzard | Activision
+  - Blizzard | Activision
   - Epic Games
   - Bungie
   - Ubisoft